 Lightweight pipelining: using Python functions as pipeline jobs.

 Joblib is a set of tools to provide lightweight pipelining in Python.
-In particular, joblib offers:
+In particular:

-- transparent disk-caching of the output values and lazy re-evaluation (memoize pattern)
+- transparent disk-caching of functions and lazy re-evaluation (memoize pattern)

 - easy simple parallel computing

 Joblib is optimized to be fast and robust on large data in particular and has specific optimizations for numpy arrays.
 It is BSD-licensed.